atuttle/MCP/ReadMe.md

 to persist across application runs.
 Any cached api results (as described below) are automatically included in this list.

-## Queue and queue processors

-Useful for making sure that data you're capturing is NEVER lost.
+## Queueing for important network requests

+Network connections are finnicky.
+You can't always count on them being available when you need them.
+You should queue important network transactions and retry when network becomes available, after the app is unpaused, etc.
+The MCP queue structure helps accomplish that.

 Queue items are persisted in localStorage until you remove them from the queue.

 ```js
 myApp.clickTrackingQueue = new MCP.queue({